Operation

 Depending on smartphone used, it can be difficult to access the NFC field having the meter closed.
 For better sensitivity, open the meter and put the phone close to the NFC mark on the module.

 The transmit interval is used to set how frequently the module should transmit data on the LoRaWAN® network.
-The parameter can be set to a value between 5 and 1440 minutes (i.e. between 5 minute values and daily values).
-It is possible to fix the transmit interval, but for battery operated devices where battery lifetime is critical, Elvaco recommends using the EcoMode feature, adapting the transmit interval depending on prevailing radio conditions.
+The parameter can be set to a value between 10 and 1440 minutes (i.e. from 10 minutes to once per day).
+It is possible to fix the transmit interval, but for battery-operated devices where battery lifetime is critical, Elvaco recommends using the EcoMode feature, which adapts the transmit interval depending on prevailing radio conditions.

 Data rate |